ronin-rb/ronin-rb.github.io/blog/_posts/2013-01-09-rails-pocs.md

 on the [Rapid7 Community] blog.
 The blog post then circulated Twitter and a friend pointed me to the class.

+**Update:** After publishing the PoCs, [lian] contacted me and identified himself as the anonymous contributor who told HD Moore about the class.
+I then convinced him to take credit for his work on this vulnerability.
+Without [lian]'s insight, I could not have achieved Remote Code Execution.
-**Update:** After publishing the PoCs the anonymous contributor contacted me and explained how they found the vulnerability and told HD Moore, since he was working on a [weaponized exploit] for Metasploit.
-In my opinion, if you give a famous Security Research your own research, you should publish it yourself so you can receive proper credit and us non-famous researchers can benefit from it.
+In my opinion, if you give an famous Security Research your own research, you should publish it yourself to receive proper recognition and inform us not-so-famous Security researchers. ;)

 The class in question is [ActionDispatch::Routing::RouteSet::NamedRouteCollection][NamedRouteCollection].
 The class initializes variables in `#initialize` and aliases `#[]=` to the